 As mentioned above, in 1961, Natmap used two T4s (37448 and 56091) in tests at Khancoban (Leppert, 1963).

 T4/37448 is now owned by the University of NSW but is on display at the Visitors Centre at Cooma (https://vm.civeng.unsw.edu.au/surveying/f_pall/html/t21.html).

 Original Snowy Mountains Hydro-Electric Authority Wild model T4/37448 theodolite on show at Cooma (courtesy Phil Bannister, 2021).

-The Wild T4 theodolite is left of frame, a half hidden Wild T3 theodolite is centre frame and the circular object right, is a wound steel band in its protective carrier.
+The Wild T4 theodolite is left of frame, a half hidden Wild T3 theodolite is centre frame, behind the Jenoptik Koni level, and the circular object right, is a wound steel band in its protective carrier.

 Royal Australian Survey Corps

 T4 (serial number still to be determined) - RA Survey’s instrument is said to have been used in the Laplace Astronomical Observations covering all of Australia and Papua & New Guinea.